Google's executive chairman plans North Korea trip - AP

 Pyongyang, which considers the North and South one country and regularly vilifies the United States, is banned from testing missile or nuclear technology under United Nations sanctions imposed after its 2006 and 2009 nuclear weapons tests.

-But analysts say the comments from Kim did not necessarily signal a substantial policy shift, as Pyongyang has extended olive branches to its far wealthier neighbor in the past.
+But analysts say the comments from Kim did not necessarily signal a substantial policy shift, as Pyongyang has extended olive branches to its far wealthier neighbour in the past.

 It also comes on the heels of North Korea's announcement last month that it had detained Korean-American tourist Kenneth Bae, accusing him of crimes against the state.
 Richardson has helped negotiate the release of detained Americans in the past.

-According to the country's laws, the punishment for hostile acts against the state is five to 10 years of hard labor.
+According to the country's laws, the punishment for hostile acts against the state is five to 10 years of hard labour.

 "Richardson has had a history of trying to jump-start dialogue at low points in the U.S.-DPRK nuclear talks.
 He is a well-known quantity to North Koreans and does have credibility with them," Cha wrote.